Top 12 Environmental Specialist Skills to Put on Your Resume

 1. GIS (Geographic Information Systems)

-GIS (Geographic Information Systems) is a tool used by Environmental Specialists to capture, store, manipulate, analyze, manage, and visualize spatial or geographic data, aiding in environmental management, analysis, and decision making.
+GIS (Geographic Information Systems) is a suite of tools used to capture, store, manipulate, analyze, manage, and visualize spatial or geographic data.
+It helps environmental specialists map impacts, model scenarios, and guide decisions grounded in place and time.

 Why It's Important